A stronger alliance: the future of European security

 Show more information on Christopher Hill

 Christopher R. Hill is currently the Ambassador of the United States to Serbia.
-He is a five-time ambassador – having been nominated by five presidents – and notably served as Ambassador to Iraq from April 2009 until August 2010.
-Prior to Iraq, Hill served as Assistant Secretary of State for East Asian and Pacific Affairs (2005-2009), during which he was also the head of the US delegation to the Six Party Talks on the North Korean nuclear issue.
-He was previously the US Ambassador to the Republic of Korea, to Poland and to Macedonia, in addition to serving as Special Envoy to Kosovo (1998-1999).
+He is a five-time ambassador – having been nominated by five presidents – and notably served as Ambassador to Iraq.
+Prior to this, Hill served as Assistant Secretary of State for East Asian and Pacific Affairs, during which time he was also the head of the US delegation to the Six Party Talks on the North Korean nuclear issue.
+He was previously the US Ambassador to the Republic of Korea, to Poland and to North Macedonia, in addition to serving as Special Envoy to Kosovo.
 He is also a monthly columnist for Project Syndicate.

 Andrey Kelin